-- In 2015, the VCDP awarded grants to 15 municipalities for housing projects that totaled approximately \$11.6 million in CDBG funding, including \$5.7 million of CDBG-DR funds, leveraging over \$61 million in local, private and other federal and State resources which will create or preserve 503 units of affordable housing. - In FY 2014, State funding enabled VHCB to fund 17 housing projects with 280 units. - In FY 2014, HOME funded projects created 137 new affordable rental units.
-In the past 5 years VHCB has funded approximately 50 homeownership purchases through the Land Trust model. - During 2015 the Vermont Housing & Conservation Board (VHCB) administered the 2nd year of a 3-year HUD Lead Hazard Control Grant awarded in 2013.
-VHCB was awarded another Lead Hazard Control Grant in October 2015 which is still in the start-up stage and will run concurrently with the 2013 grant until that grant ends in July 2016.
+- In 2016, the VCDP awarded grants to 12 municipalities for housing projects that totaled approximately \$3.9 million in CDBG funding, leveraging almost \$35 million in local, private and other federal and State resources which will create or preserve 273 units of affordable housing. - In FY 2016 State funding enabled VHCB to fund 15 housing projects with 429 units. - In FY2016 HOME funded projects created 55 new affordable rental units and rehabilitated 68 affordable rental units, for a total of 123 units. - In the past 5 years VHCB has funded approximately 80 homeownership purchases through the Land Trust model. - VHCB was awarded another Lead Hazard Control Grant in October 2015 which ran concurrently with the 2013 grant until July 2016.
 Over the past 5 years approximately 450 homes and apartments have had lead paint hazards removed through VHCB's Lead Hazard Reduction program.
-Unfortunately, no further funding is available from HUD to continue this program.
+Unfortunately, no further funding is available from HUD to continue this program. - In 2016, the 12-lot Triangle Court mobile home park in Brandon, was purchased by a resident owned cooperative.
+In November, the Randolph Area Community Development Corporation closed on the purchase of the 16-unit Armstrong MHP in Randolph Center. - In 2016, 35 households used the Champlain Housing Trust down payment program to purchase energy efficient manufactured homes, and two households received loans to purchase a Vermod High Performance Modular Home installed in a nonprofit owned mobile home park. - In FY 2016, 356 households received assistance from VHFA in the form of low-interest mortgages or income tax-saving mortgage credit certificates.
+Loans made